 Homemade whipped cream is a special treat on sweets like pie and in trifles, but tends to lose its 'fluff' the longer it's been since it was made.
-Because desserts like trifles can be large-yield recipes, who wants leftover servings to be bogged down by weepy, deflated whipped cream?
+Because desserts like trifles and no-bake cakes can be large-yield recipes, who wants leftover servings to be bogged down by weepy, deflated whipped cream?

 Definitely not me.
 All that time and effort layering ingredients in a pretty way should be enjoyed and appreciated to its fullest.
 And no one's wasting dessert on my watch. 🙂